 - Children are more affected by lead, and should always have their hands washed before handling food and eating.

 Most electrical cords and cables that contain more than 300 parts per million of lead by weight in their covering (“surface contact layer”) are required to be labeled if they are to be sold in the state of California (see also “Exempt cords” below).

 Label statements: Label statements on lead-containing wire or cable to be sold in California may have slightly different wording, but they all say something like this:

 WARNING: Handling the cord on this product will expose you to lead, a chemical known to the State of California to cause [cancer, and] birth defects or other reproductive harm.
 Wash hands after handling.

 The word “cancer” (in brackets above) is optional, at the judgment of the manufacturer.
 Many of them use it, possibly to avoid liability.

 Exempt cords: Cords that are not often plugged and unplugged do not have to be labeled.
 Cords with lead inside their covering, and cords that are in places that make them inaccessible to consumers during ordinary use do not have to be labeled.
 (But keep in mind that, other than wires, there are many other types of materials that must be labeled by the manufacturer if they are sold in California.)

-Hazards on the job: For electrical cords that are not sold in California and are handled in a work setting, there is a different warning system.
-The US Occupational Safety and Health Administration (OSHA) requires detailed information to be provided for employees.
+Hazards on the job: There is a different warning system for electrical cords that are not sold in California and are handled in a work setting.
+The US Occupational Safety and Health Administration (OSHA) requires detailed information to be provided for employees who work with hazardous substances and materials.
 Known hazards must be listed on a standard form called a Material Safety Data Sheet (MSDS).
-Many materials must have MSDSs, including solids, liquids, and gases that people work with.
+Many materials must have an MSDS, including solids, liquids, and gases that people work with.
 Supervisors or safety officers should be able to get you an MSDS for any potentially hazardous material at work, no matter which state you’re in.